RDaSH is a Smokefree NHS Trust

 No, there are no such things as cigarette breaks.
 Staff are only permitted to smoke during their agreed and official unpaid break times such as lunch time.
 It is up to you to manage without a cigarette during work hours.
 You smoke partly because you are addicted to nicotine and partly because of the habit you have built around smoking.

-How can I get more support or advice?
+How can I currently get more support or advice about stopping smoking?

 You can seek advice from your local stop smoking service or pharmacist.